-Lauren Manganiello, MS, RD, RYT is an intuitive eating sports dietitian and certified yoga teacher
+Lauren Manganiello, MS, RD, RYT is an intuitive eating sports nutritionist and certified yoga teacher

 “Come back to your body.
 It exists right here, in this moment.
 Let it be your anchor.”